 The Old City of Salamanca is one of the most beautiful cities in Spain.
 If you love history, culture, and architecture, visiting Salamanca is a must.
 I visited the city of Salamanca on my Camino de Santiago Via de La Plata hike.
-If you are thinking of visiting Salamanca Spain, I wholeheartedly recommend seeing this incredible city.
+If you plan to visit Salamanca Spain, I wholeheartedly recommend seeing this incredible city.

 - TRAVEL GUIDE TO SALAMANCA SPAIN